CONTEXT of the first kind - CLOSE ENCOUNTERS of the third kind - and an EPIPHANY of the smartest kind.

 I can still recall the deep hum as it came to life.
 The back was open and I could see the vacuum tubes start to glow.
 As the tubes warmed up there was a distinct smell of dust being heated up and burned off the tubes.
 My father let me spin the big dial and tune through the shortwave bands.
 I heard far away sounding voices speaking in strange languages that I had never heard before.
 We happened on ship-to shore telephone transmissions from sea-going vessels on the open oceans.
 I was hooked although I didn't realize it at the time.

-Although I got would grow-up to get my college degree in photographic studies and mass media, my skillset would and interests would lead to a secondary career as a writer, specializing in cutting-edge aerospace, and communications technology.
-I would go on to write articles for magazines such as Popular Science, Popular Communications, Aircraft Illustrated and I became a monthly columnist for two magazines, Monitoring Times and Popular Communications, which was directly linked to that old Hallicrafters radio.
+Although I would grow-up to get my college degree in photographic studies and mass media, my skillset and interests would lead to a secondary career as a writer, specializing in cutting-edge aerospace, and communications technology.
+I would go on to write articles for magazines such as Popular Science, Popular Communications, Aircraft Illustrated and I became a monthly columnist for two magazines, Monitoring Times, Popular Communications and my own self-publication The Intercepts Newsletter, which was directly linked to that old Halicrafters radio.

 I also became a novelist and wrote a book for children, Mekay's 1st Life and The Interceptors Club & The Secret of the Black Manta .
 Neither were best sellers but they provided a constant stream of income during a time when freelance work was far and few between.